Seeed-Studio/wiki-documents/docs/ReSpeaker_2_Mics_Pi_HAT.md

 ## Play with STT

 This part will introduce Baidu STT(Speech to Text) functions together with GPIO control.
 Here is the GPIOs configuration.
-If you do not have a fan, You can connect 2 LEDs on GPIO12/GPIO13 to demonstrate the STT.
+If you do not have a fan, You can connect 2 LEDs on GPIO12/GPIO13 to demonstrate.

 | GPIO   | Turn On | Faster | Slower | Turn Off |
 |--------|---------|--------|--------|----------|